transpapers/transpapers.github.io/public/old guides/guide.md

 {{ specific_court_info }}

-**By state law, court clerks are barred from answering questions about the forms.** We recommend that you direct any questions you may have to the court’s legal assistance center, a local LGBT organization, or an attorney.
+**By state law, court clerks are barred from answering questions about the forms.** We recommend that you direct any questions you may have to the court&apos;s legal assistance center, a local LGBT organization, or an attorney.
 The clerk will return a copy of the Petition to Change Name with a case number.

 While you do these next steps, we recommend that you call the court every few weeks until you receive your court hearing date to make sure that there were no mistakes.
 Do not simply wait for a notice in the mail.